b-m-f/WirtBot/Website/content/documentation/setup.md

 ## Advanced

+### Monitoring

+Endpoints for Prometheus metrics are enabled in the Container:

+- 9153: CoreDNS metrics
+- 9586: WireGuard metrics

+If your prometheus instance is connected into the network you can simply get them from the default WirtBot address at `10.10.0.1` or `wirtbot.wirt.internal`.

+You can also choose to expose them via the `docker-compose.yml` file if you prefer.
+The Dockerfile specifies them as exposed ports.

 ### Securing the WirtBot after setup

 In order to make the WirtBot interace and API hidden on the Host machine simply **remove the port bindings** for port **80** and **3030**.